College of Liberal Arts Faculty Development Grant Application Guidelines

 - The committee strongly encourages proposals for creative projects (that is, written work other than scholarly articles/chapters/books), as well as proposals for scholarly works.

-- Funding is not granted for completion of doctoral dissertations.
+- Funding is not granted for the completion of doctoral dissertations.

 - Committee members who apply will not participate in evaluating their own applications.